UberHaus/docs/docs/grants.md

 Grants are offered by UberHaus to DAOs for several purposes, some of which are identified below:

-**Membership Grant** - DAOs can request up to 500 shares in UberHaus to participate in governance **Tech Grant** - Tech grants afford DAOs on the DAOhaus platform up to 500 HAUS to build what they want for DAOhaus **Token Swap** - This grant enables DAOs to swap their DAO’s token for up to 2500 shares in UberHaus, presenting a different kind of value transfer and shared ownership model.
+- **Membership Grants** - DAOs can request up to 500 shares in UberHaus to participate in governance
+- **Tech Grant** - Tech grants afford DAOs on the DAOhaus platform up to 500 HAUS to build what they want for DAOhaus
+- **Token Swap** - This grant enables DAOs to swap their DAO’s token for up to 2500 shares in UberHaus, presenting a different kind of value transfer and shared ownership model.

 ### Is Your DAO Ripe for a Grant?